 The 86th Regular Legislative Session convened on January 8, 2019, and will conclude on May 27, 2019.
 The Texas Legislature could enact laws that materially change current laws affecting ad valorem tax matters, including rollback elections for maintenance tax increases, and other matters which could adversely affect the marketability or market value of the Bonds.
+The Governor of Texas has declared property tax reform as an emergency item for the legislative session, with the result that any property tax reform legislation may become effective within the first 60 days of the legislative session.
 In addition, the Governor may call one or more additional special sessions that may include legislation affecting property taxes.
 The District can make no representation regarding any actions the Texas Legislature may take or the effect of any such actions.